protendai/sap-business-one/Readme.md

     php artisan vendor:publish --provider="Protendai\SapBusinessOne\SapBusinessOneServiceProvider"
 ```

+The defaults configuration settings are set in `config/sap.php`.
+You can modify the values.
 ### License

 This SapBusinessOne Wrapper for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)